-Do you want to gain experience of an inspiring business collaboration and work with innovation and research experts?
-If so, apply to a HAMK research group.
-What’s that?
+Do you want to gain experience in business world collaboration and work together with innovation and research experts?
+Apply to join a research project!

-- Find out about the activities of the research units and research groups on HAMK’s public website or in Yammer.
+Explore the activities of research units and research groups on HAMK’s website or in Viva Engage.

-- Then contact the research unit/research group you are most interested in working at.
-You can call or send an e-mail.
-Tell them what you are interested in, then go on to explain how the research project can fit into your studies.
+Contact the research unit you are primarily interested in.
+You can call or send an email.
+Tell them what you are interested in, and we can continue the discussion on how to integrate the research project into your studies.

-- Agree when the work will be done.
+- Agree on when the work will take place.

-- Agree what kind of things the student will do while working (research work).
+- Agree on the tasks the student will perform during the work (research work).

-- The copyright to the material collected during the placement belongs to the research group.
-The research group commits to guiding the students at all stages of the work.
-The student commits to abide by the working instructions, to adhere to the agreed timetable and to report on any issues noticed that may influence the results of the research during the work.
+- The copyrights to the material gathered during the work belong to the research unit.
+The research unit commits to guiding the student in all stages of the work.
+The student commits to following the given work instructions, sticking to the agreed-upon schedule, and reporting any factors observed during the work that may affect the research results.

-- The research unit will compose an appropriate reference for the work.
+- The research unit prepares an appropriate work certificate for the work.

-- Before starting the work, agree on the objectives in terms of the student’s studies (work-based learning outcomes).
-Agree on e.g. how the work might contribute to the student’s studies (credits).
+- Before starting the work, define the goals of the work from the perspective of studies (academic recognition).
+Agree on how the work may contribute to the studies (academic credits).